 Loans are only available in select states

-Lendly loans are currently available in Arizona, Arkansas, Delaware, Florida, Idaho, Indiana, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.
-The company says on its website that it plans to expand its availability soon.
+Lendly loans are currently available in Arizona, Arkansas, California, Delaware, Florida, Idaho, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.

 A closer look at Lendly loans